 Special Meetings of the Central Committee may be called, if deemed necessary for the transaction of important business.
 Special Meetings may be called by the Chairman, a majority of the Executive Board, or upon written request of at least one-fourth (1/4) of the members of the Central Committee.
 The business of this meeting shall be limited to that specified in the request for the meeting.

 ARTICLE 2: OFFICERS AND MEMBERS OF EXECUTIVE BOARD

 A. ELIGIBILITY AND CONDUCT OF OFFICERS

 1. Only a Republican registered to vote in Skagit County is eligible for election or appointment to any position on the Executive Board.
 Any member of the E-Board shall be a resident of Skagit County and must be a member in good standing of Skagit County Republican Party.

-2. If an elected Executive Board Member decides to seek a partisan public office during his or her term of office, he or she must resign as an officer of the Skagit County Republican Party by the date of filing forms for said office with the Public Disclosure Commission.
+2. If an elected Executive Board Member decides to seek a partisan public office during his or her term of office, he or she may resign as an officer of the Skagit County Republican Party by the date of filing forms for said office with the Public Disclosure Commission.

 3. Executive Board Members may work on behalf of a Republican candidate, but should not disparage an opposing Republican candidate.
 To do so may constitute a resignation from his or her role on the Executive Board.

 4. The Chairman shall not endorse a candidate running for office in opposition to a Republican candidate.